 I had the privilege of interviewing M.H.
-Elrich, author of Etania’s Worth, a Christian YA fantasy story now available in print!
+Elrich, author of Etania’s Worth, a Christian YA fantasy story now available as an audiobook!
 Etania’s Worth is her first novel—one that I got to see her create from the ground up.
 In the spirit of a true interview, however, I’ll be pretending I don’t know her or anything about her book so I can ask her some very authorly questions. ☺

 1. What got you into writing?
 Did you always want to be a writer, or was it a process of realization?